- Define family engagement.

 - Inviting family members to share special talents (e.g., play an instrument, read a book, sing, engage in an art activity)

-- Offering family members jobs (e.g., help repair broken toys, create books or special photo albums)
+- Offering family members volunteer tasks (e.g., help repair broken toys, create books or special photo albums)

 - Inviting families to observe their children with you or staff members